-S = power density in microwatts/cm2 ERP = total (average) ERP in Watts F = relative field factor D = distance in meters Using this formula, the proposed facility would contribute a power density of $0.3~\mu W/cm^2$ at two meters above ground level near antenna support structure, or 0.15 percent of the general population/uncontrolled limit.
-At ground level locations away from the base of the tower, the calculated RF power density is even lower, due to the increasing distance from the transmitting antenna. §1.1307(b)(3) states that facilities at locations with multiple transmitters are categorically excluded from responsibility for taking any corrective action in the areas where their contribution is less than five percent.
-Since the instant situation meets the five percent exclusion test at all ground level areas, the impact of the any other facilities using this site may be considered independently from this proposal.
+S = power density in microwatts/cm2 ERP = total (average) ERP in Watts F = relative field factor D = distance in meters Using this formula, the proposed facility would contribute a power density of $2.4~\mu\text{W/cm}^2$ at two meters above ground level near antenna support structure, or 0.6 percent of the general population/uncontrolled limit.
+At ground level locations away from the base of the tower, the calculated RF power density is even lower, due to the increasing distance from the transmitting antenna.
+Cavell, Mertz & Davis, Inc.

+Exhibit 43 - Statement B Page 3 of 4 §1.1307(b)(3) states that facilities contributing less than five percent of the exposure limit at locations with multiple transmitters (such as the case at hand) are categorically excluded from responsibility for taking any corrective action in the areas where their contribution is less than five percent.
+Since the instant situation meets the five percent exclusion test at all ground level areas, the impact of the any other facilities using this site or at a nearby site may be considered independently from this proposal.
 Accordingly, it is believed that the impact of the proposed operation should not be considered to be a factor at or near ground level as defined under §1.1307(b).
-Safety of Tower Workers and the General Public As demonstrated herein, excessive levels of RF energy attributable to the proposal will not be caused at publicly accessible areas at ground level near the antenna supporting structure.
+Safety of Tower Workers and the General Public As demonstrated herein, excessive levels of RF energy will not be caused at publicly accessible areas at ground level near the antenna supporting structure.
 Consequently, members of the general public will not be exposed to RF levels in excess of the Commission's guidelines.
 Nevertheless, tower access will continue to be restricted and controlled through the use of a locked fence.
 Additionally, appropriate RF exposure warning signs will continue to be posted.
-Exhibit 46 - Statement B (Page 3 of 3) With respect to worker safety, it is believed that based on the preceding analysis, excessive exposure would not occur in areas at ground level.
-A site exposure policy will continue to be employed protecting maintenance workers from excessive exposure when work must be performed on the tower in areas where high RF levels may be present.
+With respect to worker safety, it is believed that based on the preceding analysis, excessive exposure would not occur in areas at ground level.
+A site exposure policy will continue to be employed protecting maintenance workers from excessive exposure when work must be performed on the tower (or on nearby towers) in areas where high RF levels may be present.
 Such protective measures may include, but will not be limited to, restriction of access to areas where levels in excess of the guidelines may be expected, power reduction, or the complete shutdown of facilities when work or inspections must be performed in areas where the exposure guidelines will be exceeded.
 On-site RF exposure measurements may also be undertaken to establish the bounds of safe working areas.
 The applicant will coordinate exposure procedures with all pertinent stations.
-Conclusion Based on the preceding, it is believed that the instant proposal may be categorically excluded from environmental processing under Section 1.1306 of the Rules, hence preparation of an Environmental Assessment is not required.
+Exhibit 43 - Statement B Page 4 of 4 Conclusion Based on the preceding, it is believed that the instant proposal may be categorically excluded from environmental processing under Section 1.1306 of the Rules, hence preparation of an Environmental Assessment is not required.